-Why organic coconut milk is a wonderful dairy alternative
+Why coconut milk is a great dairy alternative for weight management

 Are you forced to abandon milk because you can’t tolerate it?
 Do you want to downshift your dairy consumption?
 If you like the taste of coconut, then coconut milk nutrition could be a wonderful milk and/or cream alternative for you.
 As you might already know, downshifting dairy is part of our 52 Clean Eating Habits challenge.

 Unsweetened coconut milk is usually clean and free from additives.
 This flavor-rich beverage contains many valuable minerals like magnesium, potassium, phosphor, and calcium in addition to trace minerals like iron, manganese, copper, and zinc.
 To top it off, coconut is rich in all B-vitamins and vitamin E.

 The only thing you should be aware of when consuming coconut milk is its high energy density: A glass of coconut milk (250 ml) supplies approximately 400 kcal.
 That is not really a problem as the satiation effect of it is very high, but an unconscious consumption could quickly lead to excess energy.
 We’ll talk about this more in a minute.

 Now you might think, but coconut milk is high in calories and fat – how can it be beneficial for weight loss?